|Lou von Salomé as a teenager|

 "Lebensgebet", Lou Andreas-Salomé

 Translated by Frank Beck

 Lou went on to become Rilke's "lover, mother and muse" and a pioneering psychoanalyst to whom Freud sometimes referred patients.
 A new feature film by Cordula Kablitz-Post tells the story of her life.
 It was released in Germany, Austria and Switzerland in 2016, and later in France and Brazil.
-The film will open in the U.S. and Spain in April 2018 and is now available in the U.S. on Vimeo and Amazon.
+The film will opened in the U.S. and Spain in April 2018 and is now available in the U.S. on Vimeo and Amazon.

 - VIDEO: Trailer for "In Love with Lou: A Philosopher's Life"